CorsinAI/MLOPS-Project-HSLU-FS-26/README.md

 - Every Friday: Feature Pipeline → conditional retrain
 - Every push to `main` or after weekly pipeline success: auto-deploy to HuggingFace Spaces

-- **Feature Pipeline** — reads raw job postings from Azure Blob Storage, assigns 7-day windows anchored at 2026-01-04, computes lag and rolling features (`previous_count`, `rolling_avg_3`, `rolling_avg_5`, `growth_rate`), and writes to Hopsworks.
+- **Feature Pipeline**: reads raw job postings from Azure Blob Storage, assigns 7-day windows anchored at 2026-01-04, computes lag and rolling features (`previous_count`, `rolling_avg_3`, `rolling_avg_5`, `growth_rate`), and writes to Hopsworks.
-- **Training Pipeline** — reads features from Hopsworks, holds out the 2 most recent complete windows, performs a 60/20/20 time-based split, trains a LightGBM regressor, logs to MLflow, and registers the model as a new version.
+- **Training Pipeline**: reads features from Hopsworks, holds out the 2 most recent complete windows, performs a 60/20/20 time-based split, trains a LightGBM regressor, logs to MLflow, and registers the model as a new version.
-- **Inference Pipeline** — reads features from Hopsworks, loads the latest registered model version from MLflow, forecasts the next 7-day window for every (job title, location) pair, and runs z-score drift detection comparing the held-out inference batch against the training distribution.
+- **Inference Pipeline**: reads features from Hopsworks, loads the latest registered model version from MLflow, forecasts the next 7-day window for every (job title, location) pair, and runs z-score drift detection comparing the held-out inference batch against the training distribution.

 ---